 Facts & Figures

 Huntsville is a city centrally located in the northernmost part of the U.S. state of Alabama.
 It is located in Madison County and extends west into neighboring Limestone County.
-Huntsville is the county seat of Madison County, and the fourth-largest city in Alabama.
-The 2010 census estimated Huntsville’s population at 180,105.
-By 2016 the estimated population grew to 194,057.
-The Huntsville Metropolitan Statistical Area’s population was estimated at 444,752 in 2015.
-There are approximately 1.2 million people within a 50-mile radius of Huntsville.
+Huntsville is the county seat of Madison County, and the largest city in Alabama.
+The 2020 census estimated Huntsville’s population at 215,070, which represents a 20% increase over the 2010 census.
+More than 1.2 million reside in the Huntsville metro area.

 FROM COTTON TO ROCKETS